 Your customer is an individual.
 They are not a statistic.
 Not a market segment.
 And not a group.
 In today’s market, they expect to be treated as such.
 Brands that can tap into personalization and good customer service can deliver 5.7 times more revenue than competitors.

 But how do you know who your customer is and what they desire?
 This is where business analysis steps up to the plate.
-It allows companies to absorb mass amounts of data about their business – from sales to market trends, customer behaviors and needs, and more – and using BI transforms it to tell meaningful stories.
+It allows retail companies to absorb mass amounts of data about their business and customer data – from sales to market trends, consumer behavior and needs, and more – and using BI transforms it to tell meaningful stories.

 It is these stories that help you connect with your company’s bottom line – your customers.
 After all, isn’t how good you think your product or service is.
 It is how good your client thinks your product or service is.

-Here are the 6 advantages of business intelligence in the retail industry
+Here are the six advantages of business intelligence in the retail industry